-Charles Blackman - 'Barbara' (c.
+Charles Blackman, 'Barbara' (c.
 1953)

 The Medium is the Message

-Charles Blackman - 'Barbara' (c.
+Charles Blackman, 'Barbara' (c.
 1953)

 All these Blackman monotypes are artisanally box framed using museum grade materials.

 In 1950s Australia, a young Charles Blackman followed suit.
-Flushed with success from his Schoolgirl series, he was eager to, as his son Auguste put it, “push boundaries”.
+Flushed with success from his Schoolgirl series, he was eager, as his son Auguste put it, to “push boundaries”.
 Enter the monotype.
 Having learned about ink and paper from his time at the Herald Sun Newspaper art department, his early monotypes represent some of his first forays in fine art printmaking.

 Despite being only in his twenties, Charles already had a distinct visual language.
 A melding of the universal and personal, his characters were at once captivating and withheld, inspired by people from his real life.
-The two ‘Barbara’s depict his then wife and muse Barbara Blackman, who would later be immortalized as Alice in Charles’s Alice in Wonderland series.
+The two ‘Barbara’s' depict his then wife and muse Barbara Blackman, who would later be immortalized as Alice in Charles’s Alice in Wonderland series.
 The other portraits are likely friends or self-portraits.